Omega baryon

 Since omega baryons do not have any up or down quarks, they all have isospin 0.

+The naming convention of baryons has become such that those with no light (i.e. up or down) valence quarks are called omega baryons.
+By default, the quarks are strange quarks, but those with one or more the strange quarks replaced by charm or bottom quarks have a subscript c or b, respectively.

 Omega baryons

 † Particle (or quantity, i.e. spin) has neither been observed nor indicated.